michaelchance/stacksnowverflow/README.md

 would require a restructing of Redux actions and could take a while to figure out the "best" way to handle it.

-Upvoting, downvoting, and favoriting via the API seems to be broken http://stackoverflow.com/questions/32281960/option-preflight-to-stackexchange-api-responds-with-bad-request
+Upvoting, downvoting, and favoriting via the API seems to be broken, as per:

+http://stackoverflow.com/questions/32281960/option-preflight-to-stackexchange-api-responds-with-bad-request

+Whenever sending an upvote/downvote/favorite request, the following error is received.

+{"error_id":404,"error_message":"this method cannot be called this way","error_name":"no_method"}

+Sending as a POST seems to have no effect.